 - Blend until smooth.
 Pour the watermelon juice in a jar or bowl.

 - Add the orange juice to the watermelon juice and mix well.

 - Serve straight away with or without ice cubes and garnished with a few mint leaves.

-This watermelon juice recipe from the archives (April 2012) has been republished and updated on 29 April 2021.
+This Watermelon Juice recipe from the archives first published in April 2012 has been updated on republished on April 2021.